orchestral/docs/src/routing.md

 <a name="register-frontend-routing"></a>
 ### Frontend Routing

-Anything other than Orchestra Platform administration page are considered as frontend routing, this includes routing to frontend for app and extensions.
+Anything other than Orchestra Platform administration routes are considered as frontend routing, this includes routing to frontend for app and extensions.

 ```php
 use Illuminate\Routing\Router;